MannLabs/alphapept/README.md

 1. Open the console and create a new conda environment: conda create --name alphapept python
 2. Activate the environment: `source activate alphapept` for Linux / Mac Os X or `activate alphapept` for Windows
 2. Redirect to the folder of choice and clone the repository: `git clone https://github.com/MannLabs/alphapept.git`
+3. Install the packages with `pip install -r requirements.txt`
-3. Install the package with `python setup.py install`
+4. Install the package with `python setup.py install`
+5. Install pytables with `conda install pytables`

-    Note: If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`
+{% include note.html content='If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`' %}
 If AlphaPept is installed correctly, you should be able to import Alphapept as a package within the environment, see below.

 ## How to use